Altinn/altinn-studio-docs/content/app/monitoring/faq/_index.en.md

 this available for you.
 {{% /expandlarge %}}

+[//]: <> (Section: What does Altinn monitor on our behalf?)
+{{% expandlarge id="q1" header="What does Altinn monitor on our behalf?" %}}

+The Altinn team has access to all of the telemetry logged by the application that the app owners also have access to.
+In addition we monitor the infrastructure components for each application owner such as Kubernetes cluster, storage account and key vault.

+As a main rule the Altinn team has action plans for alerts related to the infrastructure that is required to run the apps i.e  CPU exhaustion in the application cluster or a pod is in an error state in the cluster.
+__Altinn does not actively monitor the performance or failure rates of individual applications.__

+{{% /expandlarge %}}

 [//]: <> (Section: What are the top three most useful features in AI?.)
 {{% expandlarge id="q2" header="What are the top three most useful features in AI?" %}}
 ![Frequently used AI features marked in menu](ai-side-menu.png "Frequently used AI features marked in menu")